fractal-bootcamp/scales/assignments/wk7-capstone.md

 - Honest reflections on your challenges
 - Questions you're wrestling with

-Your build-in-public content must tag our course and use the hashtag #DreamAppChallenge.

 Building in public isn't optional.
 It creates accountability, attracts early users, documents your journey, and builds your professional identity.

 ## By End of Week Deliverables